 But the frightened mother had no intention of remaining on the sidelines.
 If her son was injured, she wanted to go to his rescue.

-The mother's scream rent the air.
+The mother's scream of terror rent the air.

 Kelly raced down the hall to his son's bedroom, fearing the worst.
 He braced himself and opened the door.